 This is sometimes called a short colonoscopy.
 Sigmoidoscopy only examines the last third of the large bowel while colonoscopy examines the whole large bowel.
 It has the benefit that it may be performed without sedation, that minimal preparation is required and there is even lower risk than a complete colonoscopy.
 It is often used in assessing for rectal bleeding or lower digestive symptoms when haemorrhoids or other benign disease are suspected.

-Double balloon enteroscopy
+Double balloon enteroscopy (DBE)

 This is an endoscopic technique to examine and treat disorders of the small bowel.
 These include dilatation of Crohn's strictures, coagulation of difficult to reach bleeding vessels, direct placement through-to-skin of small bowel feeding tubes (direct PEJ), small bowel polypectomy, Peutz-Jegher surveillance programs and retrieval of retained foreign body and "pill cam".

 Dr Samuel is one of the few gastroenterologists in New South Wales who performs double balloon enteroscopy (DBE).
 He performs this procedure at Bankstown hospital.
 Most patients can have their DBE as an outpatient after a consultation with Dr Samuel.
 In urgent cases, doctors may contact our endoscopy fellow via the Hospital switchboard (9722 8000).
 Patients may need to be transferred from another facility without prior consultation.
 Patients outside metropolitan Sydney, may contact the rooms to arrange a video consultation before the procedure.